bensteinberg/pgreport/README.md

 This program already undoes curly quotes for comparison with PG source text, but may need to undo other typographical changes made for SE—maybe using SE tooling?
 Something like the reverse of [typogrify()](https://github.com/standardebooks/tools/blob/6396a5cca8ca4903df2d081cbc8a84a464272c10/se/typography.py#L60-L360).

+At the moment, there is one change per report, but a future version could allow for multiple changes.

+A possible enhancement is to try to confirm that the line for the change is correctly identified in the PG text file by measuring the Levenshtein distance between the source and correction.
+This may not be worth the effort, since each change requires human review in any case.